 Anyone will be able to buy it as well – on their own, or via Microsoft’s Enrollment for Education Solutions program.

-The Windows Store page is already up – though you can’t purchase it just yet.
+The Windows Store page for the early access is over here – though you can’t purchase it just yet.
 It will be available for Xbox One, PC, HoloLens and Windows 10 Mobile.